-The Gazette has a long and established history, and has been at the heart of British public life for over 350 years.
+The Gazette has a long and established history, and has been at the heart of British public life for almost 350 years.

 An alternative to scurrilous gossip and rumour

-During the 17th century, potentially 'reckless' publishing of articles – often just scurrilous rumours issued in pamphlet form – was thought to endanger national security, and this led to a climate in which the printing of any news not pertaining to the coverage of events aboard, natural disasters, official royal declarations and the most sensationalist of crime reporting, was largely prohibited.
+During the 17th century, potentially 'reckless' publishing of articles – often just scurrilous rumours issued in pamphlet form – was thought to endanger national security, and this led to a climate in which the printing of any news not pertaining to the coverage of events abroad, natural disasters, official royal declarations and the most sensationalist of crime reporting was largely prohibited.

 As a consequence, the British press was an ill-developed and badly defined industry.
 The introduction of censorship in 1663, together with the licensing of all news publications, did little to encourage the growth of a healthy press.